 - Ethics toward the community

 The communities where Clayton and Terry worked, respectively in the Canary Islands and in Germany, did not feel threatened by the Mormon missionaries.
 In many developed and democratic countries, in particular those with tolerant religious pluralism, proselytizing is considered annoying but not menacing.
 Americans in particular are accustomed to religious marketing—”Shopping for Jesus.”
 It is considered part of religious freedom.
 Such is not the case in other communities or countries.
-Though Article 18 of the UN Declaration of Human Rights (1948) guarantees “the right to freedom of thought, conscience and religion”, the 1966 UN International Covenant on Civil and Political Rights added a limitation as article 18.3: “Freedom to manifest one’s religion or beliefs may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.”
+Though Article 18 of the UN Declaration of Human Rights (1948) guarantees “the right to freedom of thought, conscience and religion” and to freely manifest it, the 1966 UN International Covenant on Civil and Political Rights added a limitation as article 18.3: “Freedom to manifest one’s religion or beliefs may be subject only to such limitations as are prescribed by law and are necessary to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.”
 The same wording is in other international declarations.
-The reasons for the addition were obvious: religious freedom to proselytize is not unlimited if it causes harm.
+The reasons for the addition were obvious: religious freedom is not unlimited if some aspects, such as proselytism, can cause harm to a certain community.
 I focus here on the part “public safety and order.”

 Of course, the Church does not intend to disturb safety and order.
 It is very careful to work within the laws of each country.
 The issue here is how in certain countries people view proselytizers and what reactions this may provoke.
-The origin of the limitations, which the UN Covenant mentions, is found in their history: these nations have been torn apart by religious strife, and many still are being torn apart.
+The origin of the limitations, which the UN Covenant mentions, is found in their history: these nations, such as Pakistan, India, and various Muslim nations, have been torn apart by religious strife, and many still are being torn apart.
 Millions of individuals view their religion as part of their core identity, such as gender or consanguinity.
 One does not try to change that.
 As Gandhi said: “Proselytization will mean no peace in the world.”
-The Catholic Church and the hundreds of churches affiliated with the World Council of Churches have agreed to enter into more responsible relationships and recognize each other’s baptism, rather than hostilely proselytize among each other.
+Even the Catholic Church and the hundreds of churches affiliated with the World Council of Churches have agreed to enter into more responsible relationships and recognize each other’s baptism, rather than hostilely proselytize among each other.
 For them, the “common witness” of Jesus precludes competition.
 In countries where several religions co-exist in a delicate balance, conversion is considered treason.
 Proselytism by a foreign entity can be perceived as assaulting the very character of a nation or of an ethnic group.
 Missionaries are then viewed as religious intruders who try to drive a wedge in the social fabric.

 As Mormons we state that we come only to bring “more truth” to individuals and offer them a happier life, reassuring the government that we meticulously obey the laws.
 In reality, according to our own literature, we aspire to much more: change persons thoroughly, untie them from their original milieu, and involve them deeply in church life.
-In democratic countries with free religious pluralism, this aim is perfectly acceptable.
-In other countries, not so, and if the law prohibits forms of proselytism, the Church accepts those limitations.
+In democratic countries with free religious pluralism, this aim is perfectly acceptable and does not cause community conflicts.
+In other countries, not so.
 Moreover, the church may come across as politically ambitious, which is undeniable from its own founding texts: the “Kingdom of God” is meant to overpower all other nations and establish Christ’s rule on earth.
 We may explain it differently, but outsiders read what’s in our own texts.
 Some countries know all too well from history that every domineering religion once started in a tiny place before expansionism made it a conqueror.
 Hence, a deep distrust of proselytizers.

 If needed, the Church accepts the limitations.
 When BYU wanted to build its Jerusalem center, orthodox forces within Israel reacted passionately and aggresively out of fear for proselytism.
 It became a major political issue.
 The Church finally signed a declaration it would not proselytize in Israel and gave strict orders to its faculty and students never to do so. .

 W. Cole Durham, arguing from an explicit Mormon perspective, defends the thesis that “normal efforts to engage in religious persuasion—even fairly activist efforts” should always be protected.
 But he does not define “normal,” nor does he consider the potentially harrowing consequences of even “normal” proselytism on individuals, families, or the community in certain settings.
 Western approaches to “persuade,” do not apply equally all over the world.
-Even within Europe, where freedom to preach exists, the Church has at present guidelines to restrict the teaching of Muslims, both for their safety and for the safety of missionaries and members
+Even within West-Europe, where full freedom to preach exists, the Church has at present guidelines to restrict proselytism towards Muslims, both for their safety and for the safety of missionaries and members.
+Indeed, the ethical thing to do.

 - Ethics and human rights